lieutdan13/python-project-template/README.md

 #### Configure Remote Repository

 During the project creation, you will be asked about the Gitlab remote url where your project will be pushed to.
-You can take that moment to create a new project in Gitlab and copy its link into the questionaire.
+You can take that moment to create a new project in Gitlab and copy its link into the questionnaire.
 You can also change this value later by modifying the git remote associated with your project

 ```sh
 git config remote.origin.url <url_to_project>